colindresj/spot/principles.md

 ```

 ###Component Modifier
 A component modifier is a class that alters the styles of the main component.
-The syntax follows camel casing and all modifiers should be prefixed with the component name and a double hyphen. **The modifier class should be included in the HTML in addition to the base component class.**
+The syntax follows camel casing and all modifiers should be prefixed with the component name and a double dash. **The modifier class should be included in the HTML in addition to the base component class.**

 Modifier classes must have additional documentation describing how they modify the main component.